gboeing/osmnx/README.md

 the street curves.
 The latter are not nodes in the graph theory sense, so we remove them algorithmically and consolidate the set of edges between "true" network nodes into a single edge, but retain the actual spatial geometry.
 There are two simplification modes, strict and non-strict.
-The main difference is that unlike strict mode, non-strict mode allows simplification to an "expansion graph".
+The main difference is that unlike strict mode, non-strict mode allows simplification to an *expansion graph*.

 For an in-depth demonstration of topological simplification with OSMnx, see [this notebook](examples/04-example-simplify-network.ipynb).